Back to Blog

 White label voice AI platforms are solutions that agencies rebrand and resell to clients as their own product, generating recurring revenue without building the underlying technology.

 If you're considering launching a voice AI business, understanding how white label platforms work is essential.
 These platforms handle the complex AI infrastructure while you focus on sales, client relationships, and building your brand.
-This guide explains the technical architecture, business model, and practical operations behind white label voice AI.
+This guide explains the technical architecture, the reseller business model, and the practical operations behind white label voice AI, from agent training and sub-account management to compliance and client migration.

 What is the Architecture Behind White Label Voice AI?